Willi Sitte: The Retrospective

 The reasons for the missing museum examination of Willi Sitte lie, among other things, in the events surrounding the artist's written vorlass, which he handed over to the German Art Archive in the Germanisches Nationalmuseum, Nuremberg, in the 1990s.
 Based on this material, an exhibition was to be held there in 2001 on Sitte's 80th birthday.
 It was initially postponed by the museum and subsequently cancelled by the artist.
 In addition, Sitte had already banned the exhibition of his works in the new federal states immediately after the peaceful revolution in 1989.
 Finally, the Willi Sitte Foundation, which was established in 2003, and the part of his artistic vorlass/estate contained therein were not located in Halle (Saale) but in neighbouring Merseburg.
 In 2021, the foundation was dissolved due to serious financial problems.

 It was the artist's wish during his lifetime that his estate find a permanent home in the Staatliche Galerie Moritzburg, today's Kunstmuseum Moritzburg Halle (Saale).
 This could not be realised due to the people acting at the time.
 In the course of preparing the retrospective in 2021, the artist's heirs and the Kunstmuseum Moritzburg Halle (Saale) agreed to take over numerous works on permanent loan to the museum's collections as a first step.
-Many of them will be part of the retrospective in autumn/winter 2021/22.
+Many of them have been part of the retrospective in autumn/winter 2021/22.

 With the friendly support of